aymerick/kowa/README.md

     $ cd client
     $ ember server --proxy http://127.0.0.1:35830

-The admin app is now running <http://127.0.0.1:4200> and you can login with credentials: `mike` / `pizzaword`.
+The admin app is now running at <http://127.0.0.1:4200> and you can login with credentials: `mike` / `pizzaword`.

-If you want to disable live reload (when testing image upload for example), starts the client with the `--live-reload=false` flag like that:
+If you want to disable live reload (when testing image upload for example), set the `--live-reload`:

     $ ember server --proxy http://127.0.0.1:35830 --live-reload=false

 ## Development workflow

-When you change client code, the app is rebuilt automatically, and the browser reloads it (unless `--live-reload=false` flag was set).
+When you change client code, the app is rebuilt automatically, and the browser reloads it (unless `--live-reload=false` flag is set).

 When you change server code, you have to rebuild it with `go build` and restart it.

-When you change a `SASS` file in `willy` theme you don't have to rebuild the server, by you have to rebuild the theme with:
+When you change a `SASS` file in `willy` theme you don't have to rebuild the server, by you have to rebuild the theme:

     $ cd themes/willy
     $ grunt build